c0510gy/Tabular-method-solver/README.md

 }
 ```

-It simply do the DFS(Depth First Search) searching for every possible case based on current minimum cost.
+It simply do the DFS(Depth First Search) for every possible case based on current minimum cost.
 So, it has exponential time complexity.

 * Time complexity: `O(2^(N + M) + N + M)`